rishvi/twitter_app/README.md

 Some basic twitter api calls implementation.

 ## How To Use
 Place the entire folder on a webserver.
 Open the index.php and enter a username whose records are to be returned.
+The demo for the same is available at http://mediawave.in/rishvi/twitter/index.php

 The access tokens used in the settings array in config.php belong to my developer account.
 They can be edited to use any account details.